 Role Conflict

-Role conflict happens when a person is faced with irreconcilable and irresoluble role expectations and requirements in the various social statuses and positions they occupy in organizations.
+Role conflict happens when a person is faced with irreconcilableand irresoluble role expectations and requirements in the various social statuses and positions they occupy in organizations.
 An organization is basically a system that comprises a group of people occupying various position roles in an organization for purposes of realizing set goals.
 Every worker in an organization has formally or informally defined roles and responsibilities which he/ she is expected to perform.
 Every member of the organization belongs to a role set, which is a unit of persons who share inter-reliant and interdependent responsibilities and tasks which are formally defined and influenced by the expectation of others who likewise are in the role set and by one’s own expectations.
 For example, in a soccer team, like the Warriors of Zimbabwe, players are expected to learn from the coach by listening to him, following his directions for playing, training and maintain appropriate standards of conduct.
 The coach is expected to bring players, high quality expertise in sports, teach tactics, conduct training and set a good example.
 Another in this role set would be a manager or supervisor, who put in place standards, criterion, tasks, responsibilities and values for workers which he expects his/her workers to perform to his/her expectation.

 The roles and responsibilities which people are expected to perform extends beyond the workplace.
 The roles and responsibilities which a worker is expected to perform outside the work environment directly or indirectly influence the way workers function at their workplaces.
 The incompatibility of the roles and responsibilities give birth to role conflict, where a person is confronted with several roles which need to be performed at the same time.
 For instance, a person's roles as spouse, parent, descendant, and church member are all intertwined with each other and are directly in conflict with set of organizational roles.